 - Previous complaints

-Constructing a timeline can be particularly effective, demonstrating how long it was between when a hazard arose and when you fell.
+Constructing a timeline can be particularly helpful, demonstrating how much time elapsed between when a hazard arose and when you fell.
 Likewise, previous complaints about this or similar hazards can highlight a property owner’s pattern of not addressing risks.

-It is also important to note that these laws only protect you if you were not trespassing (Florida Statutes § 768.075).
+It is also important to note that these laws only protect you if you were not trespassing, as discussed under Florida Statutes § 768.075.
 Property owners are immune from liability if someone was hurt on their premises while there without permission.